seanhodges1/studios-plot/README.md

 # studios-plot

-Plotly method for charting XML based timeseries data
+Using python and plotly to chart XML based timeseries data, and make output suitable for use in web-dashboards

+This is an evaluation to determine how well this might work.